Board Policy 5131.2

 As appropriate, the District shall provide students with instruction, in the classroom or other educational settings, that promotes effective communication and conflict resolution skills, social skills, character/values education, respect for cultural and individual differences, self-esteem development, assertiveness skills, and appropriate online behavior.
 Staff shall receive related professional development, including information about early warning signs of harassing/intimidating behaviors and effective response.

-Students are encouraged to notify school staff when they are being bullied or suspect that another student is being targeted.
-In addition, the Superintendent or designee shall develop means for students to report threats or incidents confidentially and anonymously.
-School staff who witness an act of bullying shall immediately intervene to stop the incident when it is safe to do so.
+or harassment shall immediately intervene to stop the incident when it is safe to do so.
 (Education Code 234.1) When appropriate based on the severity or pervasiveness of the bullying, the Superintendent or designee shall notify the parents/guardians of targets and perpetrators and may contact law enforcement.
 The Superintendent, principal, or principal's designee may refer a target , witness and/or bystander and/or ally, perpetrator, or other student affected by an act of bullying to a school counselor, school psychologist, social worker, child welfare attendance personnel, school nurse, or other school support service personnel for case management, counseling, and/or participation in a restorative justice program/conference as appropriate.
 (Education Code 48900.9)

 Filing, Investigation and Resolution of Uniform Complaints Related to Bullying

 The Board encourages the early, informal resolution of complaints whenever possible and appropriate.
-However, if any complaint of bullying is submitted to the District, it shall be investigated and resolved in accordance with law and the District's uniform complaint procedures specified in AR 1312.3.
-If during the investigation, it is determined that a complaint is about nondiscriminatory bullying, the principal or designee shall inform the complainant and shall take all necessary actions to resolve the complaint.
+However, if any complaint of bullying or harassment is submitted to the District, it shall be investigated and resolved in accordance with law and the District's uniform complaint procedures specified in AR 1312.3.
+If during the investigation, it is determined that a complaint is about nondiscriminatory bullying or harassment, the principal or designee shall inform the complainant and shall take all necessary actions to resolve the complaint.

-Any employee who permits or engages in bullying or retaliation related to bullying shall be subject to disciplinary action, up to and including dismissal.
+Any employee who permits or engages in bullying or retaliation related to bullying, or harassment or retaliation shall be subject to disciplinary action, up to and including dismissal.

 Intradistrict Safety Transfer

-For the conduct to meet the definition of bullying for the purpose of this offense, it must result in a finding of a "severe or pervasive physical or verbal act or conduct, including communications made in writing or by means of any electronic act, and including one or more acts committed by a student or group of students as defined by Education Code section 48900.2, 48900.3, or 48900.4, directed toward one or more students that has or can cause a reasonable student to experience one or one or more of the following:
+For the conduct to meet the definition of bullying or harassment to qualify for a safety transfer , it must result in a finding of a "severe or pervasive physical or verbal act or conduct, including communications made in writing or by means of any electronic act, include one or more acts committed by a student or group of students as defined by Education Code section 48900(r), 48900.2, 48900.3, or 48900.4, and be directed toward one or more students in such a way that caused or could cause a reasonable student to experience one or more of the following:

 - Fear of harm to themselves or property,